bomoko/LagoonizeLumen/README.md

 ## Project configuration

+The first thing you'll want to do is copy the files in this repo's `./src/` directory into the root of your Lumen installation (*_do not forget the dotfiles_*).

 There are a few places where you'll need to customize the Docker and Lagoon setups.
 Specifically, you'll want to put your project name and local dev URLs into the .lagoon.yml and docker-compose.yml files.